Just for a Song

 Just for a Song is a 1930 British musical film directed by Gareth Gundrey and starring Lillian Hall-Davis, Roy Royston and Constance Carpenter.
 It was made at Islington Studios.

 Some singing and dancing sequences were photographed in an early colour process, believed to be Pathécolor.

-This film is believed to be lost.
+Preservation status

+The British Film Institute National Archive holds no ephemera, stills or film or video materials.

+Plot

+Jack and ans his girlfriend Jill are two young variety artistes who get a theatre booking via their agent, Moss.
+Craddock, the booking manager, falls for Jill, and succeeds in splitting her and Jack up by bringing in singer Norma Wentworth.
+But Moss reunites the couple.